Trade Forex Trading

 Example: If an investor with $50,000 wants to calculate annual income from his strategy

-Annual income: If your forex trading system has a win ratio of 70% and your risk reward is 3:1, and your stop loss is 30 pips and take profit is 90 pips and every month you make 20 transactions trading forex standard lots, then you maximum annual income will be about:
+Annual income: If your system has a win ratio of 70% and your risk reward is 3:1, and your stop loss is 30 pips and take profit is 90 pips and every month you make 20 transactions trading forex standard lots, then you maximum annual income will be about:

 For 1 standard lot profit per 1 pip is $10